Frequently Asked Questions

 - Regular updates with the latest research, information, and improvements, meaning you won’t have to struggle with out-of-date textbooks ever again.

-How does WHP AP assess my students’ readiness for the AP World History: Modern exam?
+How does WHP AP assess my students’ readiness for the AP® World History: Modern exam?

-WHP AP provides ample opportunities to assess your students’ readiness for the AP exam.
-Resources include end-of-unit DBQ and LEQ assessments that align with the AP Course and Exam Description’s recommended reasoning processes such as comparison, causation, and continuity and change over time (CCOT).
+WHP AP provides ample opportunities to assess your students’ readiness for the AP® exam.
+Resources include end-of-unit DBQ and LEQ assessments that align with the AP® Course and Exam Description’s recommended reasoning processes such as comparison, causation, and continuity and change over time (CCOT).

-SAQ Practice activities in each unit of the course allow students to construct concise and detailed responses to prompts similar to those they’ll see on the exam.
+SAQ Practice activities in each unit of the course allow students to construct concise and detailed responses to prompts like those they’ll see on the exam.
 In addition, each practice progression in the course has a thinking tool, which can be used to formatively assess your students’ understanding of historical thinking skills and reasoning processes.

 How did you incorporate teacher feedback into the WHP AP development process?

-WHP AP was the product of a two-year piloting process during which a group of 50 AP World History: Modern teachers taught the materials and provided feedback on how they could be improved to better serve classrooms.
+WHP AP was the product of a two-year piloting process during which a group of 50 AP® World History: Modern teachers taught the materials and provided feedback on how they could be improved to better serve classrooms.
 This iterative back-and-forth process resulted in a stronger, easier-to-use curriculum that our pilot teachers can be proud of contributing to.

 To whom should I reach out if I have questions about WHP AP?